spillow/CarND-Behavioral-Cloning-P3/writeup_report.md

 The final model architecture (model.py lines 46-69) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture:
+Here is a visualization of the architecture (minus the color space converter):

 ![alt text][image1]